 while the remaining two and a half volumes are based on Magical Project S

-Another 2-part manga story appeared in an issue of the Tenchi Muyo manga.
-This story was based on the OVA.
+.
+A two-part short story based on the OVA continuity also appeared in an issue of the Tenchi Muyo manga.

 These shows provide examples of:

 - Abuse Is Okay When It Is Female on Male: Ramia often abuses her young brother Rumiya when she is angry.
 Always Played for Laughs without repercussion.

 - And the Adventure Continues: Ending of Magical Project S. Also parodied.
 At the end of the episode Tsunami asks Sasami to become a Magical Girl again (with an upgraded Magic Wand) to stop a problem on Mars.
 The Stinger reveals that the problem was hostile Martians lead by Romio and then shows that Sammy and Misa have arrived to stop her.
 The very last scene is an attack that leaves a giant heart-shaped hole in Mars.